U.S. Olympic medal winners have to pay taxes of up to $9,000 for each gold medal they earn. See Example(s)

 The U.S. case involved legendary shortstop Maury Wills, who played for the L.A.
 Dodgers.
 In January 1963, Wills received the S. Rae Hickok belt, awarded annually to the outstanding professional athlete of the prior year.

 The value of the alligator-skin belt with a solid gold buckle and an encrusted four-carat diamond, worth more than $6,000 at the time, was found to be fully taxable.
 The judge, concluding that this was an inequitable result, predicted that absent a change in the U.S. tax law, “the next step would be for the Internal Revenue Service to tax the gold and silver in the medals awarded to Olympic Games’ winners.”

-Even if the IRS does consider the value of Olympic medals to be a form of taxable income in the U.S., it's probably unlikely that agency is going to come after any athletes who don't declare that income on their returns.
-As Reuters observed in an article on that topic:
+Even if the IRS did consider the value of Olympic medals to be a form of taxable income in the U.S., it’s probably unlikely that agency would come after any athletes who didn’t declare that income on their returns, as Reuters observed in an article on that topic: